13 December 1813

 It was placed upon a marble slab, was crowned with a wreath of honeysuckle, and the evening sun slanted its golden rays across it.
 As I skipped past it again and again, I was asked if I knew it, to which I always replied, (for I had been assured many times, by her whom it represented, that curls were sinful) ‘No, ma’am, not at all’.
 I never dreamed that she could ever have worn them.

 According to Cooper, Elizabeth Coltman, in contrast to her extravagant, even eccentric, life in the 1780s and ’90s, became very severe toward any ostentation in dress or personal appearance in her latter years, ‘eschewing the simplest ornament’.
 ‘The vanity and wickedness of adorning the person’, Cooper adds, ‘was her constant theme; but she spoke with such lack of moderation that her remarks had little effect’.
-Even Coltman confessed a change in her life by the time of Steele’s death, describing herself as ‘a being shrinking from society’ See Skillington, ‘The Coltmans’, pp. 18-19 (Skillington also includes a picture of the bust, taken in the early 1930s); see below, letter 135.
+Even Coltman confessed a change in her life by the time of Steele’s death, describing herself as ‘a being shrinking from society’ See Skillington, ‘The Coltmans’, pp. 18-19 (for a picture of the bust, now residing in the Leicester Museum, click here).